shuai-xu/flink/docs/concepts/runtime.md

 Tasks in the same JVM share TCP connections (via multiplexing) and heartbeat messages.
 They may also share data sets and data structures, thus reducing the per-task overhead.

+In perjob mode, the TaskManagers are started on demand, and resources of both TaskManagers and slots are dynamically calculated on starting.
+In session mode, the TaskManagers are started with configured resources at the very beginning, while the resources of slots remain *unknown* until allocated.
+More details of resource management could be found in [TaskManager Resource](../internals/taskmanager_resource.html).

 Note that while the quantitative resource management helps balancing workloads over TaskManagers, there is no resource isolation between tasks running on the same TaskManager.

 <img src="../fig/tasks_slots.svg" alt="A TaskManager with Task Slots and Tasks" class="offset" width="100%" />